 The boy wearing the Boston shirt spoke up.
-"It's awful - three hundred questions."
+"Yeah, it's pretty awful - three hundred questions."

 "Really?
 How do you know?"

 "They smell like hockey players," Mara replied sarcastically.
-She glanced over at the Minnesota table just as a couple of new arrivals joined them.
-She smiled and cut in before Kelsey could comment.
-"Oh look, Robbie is here!"
+She glanced over at the Minnesota table just as a couple more boys arrived.
+She smiled and cut in before Kelsey could comment, "Oh, look!
+Robbie's here!"

 "Rob McClanahan?"
-Kelsey practically squealed as Mara walked away.
-"He is so dreamy."
+Kelsey squealed as Mara walked away.
+"He is so dreamy!"

-Unfortunately, Mara was not out of earshot when Kelsey finished her thoughts on Rob.
+Unfortunately Mara was not out of earshot when Kelsey finished her thoughts on Rob.
 She rolled her eyes in response to her boy-crazy co-worker.
-Nearing the table, she could not help but grin as she watched Rob and his friend greet the group of boys.
+Nearing the table, she could not help but grin as she watched Rob and his friend greet the group.

-"Robbie McClanahan!" she said loudly.
-"I didn't think I'd ever see you again."
+"Robbie McClanahan," she said loudly.
+"I didn't think I'd ever have to see you again."

-Pulling her into a hug, he replied.
-"I told you I was going to try out for this team."
+As they hugged, he replied, "I told you I was trying out for this team."

-"I didn't think you'd make it!"
-Mara jested.
-"I guess Herb knows what he's doing after all."
+"I didn't think you'd make it," Mara jested.
+"I suppose Coach Brooks knows what he's doing after all."

-"I hope he does," Rob replied.
+"I hope he does," Rob said.
 "Oh, real quick, this is Mark Johnson."
-He gestured to the boy standing beside him.
+He gestured to the boy standing next to him.
+"Mark, Mara."

 "Did you meet all these other guys?"
 Rob asked, looking around the table.

-"No, we weren't formally introduced, because someone doesn't have any manners," she told him, shooting a pointed look at Verchota.
-He narrowed his eyes back at her.
+"No, we weren't formally introduced, because someone doesn't have any manners," she told him, shooting a pointed look a Verchota, who narrowed his eyes back at her.

 "Family nickname," Bah explained with a shrug.

 "Glad we got that out of the way, Rob.
-I wouldn't want anyone to think I was stalking them or something."
+I wouldn't want anyone to think I was stalking them or anything."
 Mara grinned.
-Needing to get back to work, she asked the two boys if they wanted drinks.
+Knowing that it was time to check on the other tables, she asked the two new arrivals if they wanted drinks.

-After returning with the glasses, she leaned into Rob and quietly said to him.
-"I met some of your other boys over there."
+Returning with the glasses, she leaned into Rob and quietly said to him, "I met some of your other boys over there."

 "Boys from Boston, eh?"

-Mara chuckled in agreement and then went to check on the table from Boston.
-They were short one body at the table.
+Mara chuckled and then went to check on the table from Boston.
+One of the seats was empty.
 "I see you lost one.
 Did he give up?"

-Mara nodded.
+Mara nodded, wondering if Rob's appearance had something to do with it.
 "Well, boys, my shift is nearly over.
 Do you mind if I give you the bill?
-Brenda should be taking over my tables; she'll take of you if you need anything else."
-They pooled their money together and handed it to her.
+Brenda will be taking over, and she can get you anything else you need."
+They pooled their money together and paid.
+Mara smiled.
 "I'm sure I'll be seeing you boys around."